mfhepp/py4docker/README.md

 By default, the script inside the container has no Internet access, which makes it more challenging for malicious code to transmit harvested information etc.

-You can grant Internet access as a default by removing the line
+Besides using the `-n` option with `run_script.py`, you can grant Internet access as a default by removing the line

 `--net none \`